Michael Shanks (filmmaker): Influences

 Shanks has named Lord of the Rings, The Hitchhiker's Guide to the Galaxy and Monty Python as early creative inspirations.
 He has also named filmmakers Edgar Wright, Ari Aster, David Lynch, Thom Yorke, John Carpenter, Peter Jackson, Bong Joon Ho, and M. Night Shyamalan as influences.

+Personal life

+Shanks has been in a relationship with his girlfriend since 2010.
+He resides in Melbourne.